hashhashu/separable-notes/README.md

 # separable-notes
 separable notes is a VSCode extension that can manage your inline code note, make your note separable.

-It can be applied to scenarios sucmh as:
+It can be applied to scenarios such as:
 * keep your note private and not committing to the repository that is maintained by many people.
 * outline your code and organize you code note in standalone markdown file(`sepNotes.md`).
 * Reorganize the content of the notes by category (by defining tag(#xxx/abc) shown in `sepNotes_category.md`)